mongodb/terraform-provider-mongodbatlas/docs/resources/advanced_cluster.md

       - `SHARDED`	Sharded cluster
       - `GEOSHARDED` Global Cluster

 * `disk_size_gb` - (Optional) Capacity, in gigabytes, of the host's root volume.
-Increase this number to add capacity, up to a maximum possible value of 4096 (i.e., 4 TB).
+Increase this number to add capacity, up to a maximum possible value of 4096 (4 TB).
 This value must be a positive number.
 You can't set this value with clusters with local [NVMe SSDs](https://docs.atlas.mongodb.com/cluster-tier/#std-label-nvme-storage).
 The minimum disk size for dedicated clusters is 10 GB for AWS and GCP.
 If you specify diskSizeGB with a lower disk size, Atlas defaults to the minimum disk size value.
 If your cluster includes Azure nodes, this value must correspond to an existing Azure disk type (8, 16, 32, 64, 128, 256, 512, 1024, 2048, or 4095)Atlas calculates storage charges differently depending on whether you choose the default value or a custom value.
 The maximum value for disk storage cannot exceed 50 times the maximum RAM for the selected cluster.
 If you require additional storage space beyond this limitation, consider [upgrading your cluster](https://docs.atlas.mongodb.com/scale-cluster/#std-label-scale-cluster-instance) to a higher tier.
 If your cluster spans cloud service providers, this value defaults to the minimum default of the providers involved. **(DEPRECATED)** Use `replication_specs.#.region_config.#.(analytics_specs|electable_specs|read_only_specs).disk_size_gb` instead.
-Please refer [1.18.0 upgrade guide](../guides/1.18.0-upgrade-guide.html.markdown) for more details.
+To learn more, see the [1.18.0 upgrade guide](../guides/1.18.0-upgrade-guide.html.markdown).
 * `encryption_at_rest_provider` - (Optional) Possible values are AWS, GCP, AZURE or NONE.
 Only needed if you desire to manage the keys, see [Encryption at Rest using Customer Key Management](https://docs.atlas.mongodb.com/security-kms-encryption/) for complete documentation.
 You must configure encryption at rest for the Atlas project before enabling it on any cluster in the project.
 For Documentation, see [AWS](https://docs.atlas.mongodb.com/security-aws-kms/), [GCP](https://docs.atlas.mongodb.com/security-kms-encryption/) and [Azure](https://docs.atlas.mongodb.com/security-azure-kms/#std-label-security-azure-kms).
 Requirements are if `replication_specs.#.region_configs.#.<type>Specs.instance_size` is M10 or greater and `backup_enabled` is false or omitted.
 * `tags` - (Optional) Set that contains key-value pairs between 1 to 255 characters in length for tagging and categorizing the cluster.
 See [below](#tags).
 * `labels` - (Optional) Set that contains key-value pairs between 1 to 255 characters in length for tagging and categorizing the cluster.
 See [below](#labels). **DEPRECATED** Use `tags` instead.